Vikings deal Seahawks third preseason loss in as many games, but starters show winning formula

 The Seahawks dropped to 0-3 in the preseason, but Russell Wilson & Co. used an efficient offense and bend-but-don't-break defense to take a lead with its starters.

-MINNEAPOLIS — In what was the last extended playing time for the Seahawks’ starters before the real thing begins in a couple of weeks, the template for what Seattle coach Pete Carroll hopes to see in 2018 began to take shape against the Minnesota Vikings
+MINNEAPOLIS — In what was the last extended playing time for the Seahawks starters before the real thing begins in a couple of weeks, the template for what coach Pete Carroll hopes to see in 2018 began to take shape against the Minnesota Vikings

-What Carroll and the Seahawks didn’t get was a win, as the Vikings scored with 47 seconds left on a 25-yard pass from Kyle Sloter to Chad Beebe and then converted a two-point play to take a 21-20 lead and hold on, dropping Seattle to 0-3 on the preseason.
+What Carroll and the Seahawks didn’t get was a win, as the Vikings scored with 47 seconds left on a 25-yard pass from Kyle Sloter to Chad Beebe and converted a two-point play to take a 21-20 lead and held on, dropping Seattle to 0-3 on the preseason.

-That came after Seattle had taken the lead on a 36-yard pass from rookie Alex McGough to second-year receiver David Moore with 4:10 left.
-Moore also had an apparent 75-yard punt return for a touchdown a few minutes later that was called back for holding in a performance that seemed to further solidify that he will make the roster, with the penalty giving the Vikings the one last chance they needed to pull out the win.
+That came after the Seahawks had taken the lead on a 36-yard pass from rookie Alex McGough to second-year receiver David Moore with 4:10 left.
+Moore had an apparent 75-yard punt return for a touchdown a few minutes later that was called back for holding in a performance that seemed to further solidify that he will make the roster.

 [ Instant Analysis | Three impressions from Hawks’ third preseason loss “ ]